leminh2/leminh2.github.io/README.md

 ---

 ### Preprints
 - Persistence of positive classical solutions in a logistic chemotaxis system with weak singular sensitivity.
-Submitted to DCDS-B.
 - A study of some chemotaxis systems with singular sensitivity and nonlocal quadratic degradation damping in 2D.
-Submitted to *Physica Scripta*.
 - Absence of blow-up in a fully parabolic chemotaxis system with weak singular sensitivity and logistic damping in dimension two.
-Submitted to *Mathematical Methods in the Applied Sciences*.
 - Boundedness in chemotaxis systems with general weak singular sensitivity and logistic sources.
-Submitted to JDE.
 - An improvement toward global boundedness in a fully parabolic chemotaxis with singular sensitivity in any dimension.
-Submitted to *Physica Scripta*.
 - Application of the Moser–Trudinger inequality and Parabolic Regularity in Orlicz spaces to a sub-linear sensitivity chemotaxis-fluid system.
-Submitted to *Journal of Evolution Equations*.
 - Global dynamics of solutions in a logistic chemotaxis system with weak singular sensitivity and signal absorption.
-Submitted to *Nonlinear Analysis: Real World Applications*.

 ---

 ### Talks